-Center, and/or the be used in conform to the meeting room e Board Room at mity with these ru om and its conten oresent at the eve the Fairhope Public Lib les and regulations.
-I a ts and to see that group ent listed above.
-It is he rary.
-By signing t gree to accept to os have proper a the use of the Giddens Conference this application, I agree that the facility will tal responsibility for any property damage dult supervision.
-The signee of this stood that Library activities have priority for Initial: Date: business days.
-The in writing and sign eany the contract.
-The library reserves The by the same β Cancellation fee s the right to cancel the person who signed the a refunds will be made by e confirmation of reservation.
-All of application and m reservation if possible within three (3) cancellations and/or date changes must be nust be submitted no less than seven days vered by mail.
-Seven day notice of No modifications t A/V equipment us e allowed 7 days or less s prior to the ever nt.
-This includes additional requests for Initial: Center and/or the Fairhope, the Fair from any and all c Fairhope Public L Giddens Conferer agreement is give Library Board of T Board Room of thope Public Libralaims and causes ibrary who are injuce Center and/orn to the Fairhope rustees, the Librages that may be he Fairhope Public Library, the Library Board of s of action that may aris ured and suffer propert Board Room of the Fat Public Library to protect ary Director and their ac ary, I hereby inder f Trustees, the Li e from injury to n y damage that is irhope Public Lib ct the City of Fair gents, and staff fr prary to use the Giddens Conference emnify and hold harmless the City of brary Director and their agents, and staff one or third parties using the facilities at in any way caused by my use of the brary.
-This indemnity and hold harmless thope, the Fairhope Public Library, the from the cost of defense and claims for the use of the Giddens Conference Center I affirm that I am a authorized to bind this organization to this s contract and ho old harmless agreement.
-Signature: Date: Please not te that submitti ng an application do oes not guarar ntee approval of use of the room.
+I stipulate that I have read and understand all the rules and reg Center, and/or the Board Room at the Fairhope Public Library. be used in conformity with these rules and regulations.
+I agree to the meeting room and its contents and to see that groups ha contract must be present at the event listed above.
+It is hereby the use of the stated meeting rooms.
+By signing this application, I agree that the facility will to accept total responsibility for any property damage ve proper adult supervision.
+The signee of this Initial: Date: MEETING ROOM USAGE CAN Fee must accompany the contract.
+The Library will provide con business days.
+The library reserves the right to cancel the rese in writing and signed by the same person who signed the applic prior to the event.
+Cancellation fee refunds will be made by che cancellation is required for refund of fees. firmation of reservation if possible within three (3) rvation.
+All cancellations and/or date changes must be cation and must be submitted no less than seven days eck and delivered by mail.
+Seven day notice of No modifications to the contract are allowed 7 days or less prio A/V equipment use. r to the event.
+This includes additional requests for Initial: Date: INDEMINITY AND HOLD HAR In consideration of the permission granted to me by the Fairhop Center and/or the Board Room of the Fairhope Public Library, I Fairhope, the Fairhope Public Library, the Library Board of Trustrom any and all claims and causes of action that may arise fro Fairhope Public Library who are injured and suffer property dar Giddens Conference Center and/or Board Room of the Fairhope agreement is given to the Fairhope Public Library to protect the Library Board of Trustees, the Library Director and their agents injuries and damages that may be caused either directly or indiand/or the Board Room. be Public Library to use the Giddens Conference hereby indemnify and hold harmless the City of stees, the Library Director and their agents, and staff m injury to me or third parties using the facilities at mage that is in any way caused by my use of the Public Library.
+This indemnity and hold harmless city of Fairhope, the Fairhope Public Library, the , and staff from the cost of defense and claims for I affirm that I am authorized to bind this organization to this con tract and hold harmless agreement.
+Signature: Date: Please note that submitting an application does not guarantee approval of use of the room.
 Library Use Only Fees Paid\$ Check No Date: Initials Approved: Date: